 Best VPN for novices

-This provider’s somewhat low server count (although there is one local server in Jakarta) is mitigated due to its ‘channel bonding’ feature.
+This provider offers one local server in Jakarta and an interesting ‘channel bonding’ feature.
 This can combine the power of multiple internet connections – assuming you have them, for example, fixed and mobile broadband – to result in better performance.

 The service also provides custom clients for Windows, Mac, iOS and Android.
 The downside is that there aren’t many settings to play with, but on the other hand, this keeps things simple for less tech-savvy folks.
 Users intent on some P2P action will be glad to know it’s supported here.